 An IDN table provides the list of characters eligible for registration in domain names according to the registry's policy.
 It identifies any multiple characters that are considered equivalent for domain name registration purposes ("variant characters").
-Variant characters (as defined in RFC 3743) occur where a single conceptual character has two or more graphic representations, which may or may not be visually similar. two or more characters can be used interchangeably.
+Variant characters occur where two or more characters can be used interchangeably.